-9. Click Save.
+11. Click Save.

-If you have created a custom OAuth 2 event, then perform the following steps to get the OSP6 page and to access consumer web application:
+If you have created a custom OAuth 2 event, then perform the following steps to access consumer web application:

 - 1. Specify the client ID, client secret and redirect URLs in the consumer web application. - 2.
 Specify the Appliance end point (Authorization end point) in the web application.
-For example, https://<Appliance IP>/osp/a/TOP<Default Tenant>/auth/oauth2/grant
+For example, https://<Appliance IP>/osp/a/TOP/auth/oauth2/grant